JStehouwer/FFD_CVPR2020/readme.md

 ### Description of contents

-- `network/`: Contains files that define the VGG and Xception networks with the attention mechanism
+- `xception.py`: Defines the Xception network with the attention mechanism
 - `train*.py`: Train the model on the train data
 - `test*.py`: Evaluate the model on the test data